MultiTonic/thinking-dataset/docs/development_notes_p3n.md

 - Set up configuration management using `Microsoft.Extensions.Configuration`.
 - Integrate MediatR for a robust event system.
 - Document and refine the case study generation pipeline.

+After some review now I am building out a simple main task to test the ollama connector